Find Affordable College Courses

 After completing their Associate Degree, mortuary science graduates from Dallas Institute of Funeral Service carry an average student debtload of $19,112.

-Full Funeral & Mortuary Science at Dallas Institute of Funeral Service Report
+Read full report on Funeral & Mortuary Science at Dallas Institute of Funeral Service

-Out of the 7 online programs at schools in the United States that were part of this year’s ranking, Mid-America College of Funeral Service landed the # 4 spot on the list.
-Located in the suburb of Jeffersonville, Mid-America College is a private not-for-profit college with a small student population.
+A rank of #4 on this year’s list means Mid-America College of Funeral Service is a great place for funeral and mortuary science students working on their online associate degree.
+Located in the large suburb of Jeffersonville, Mid-America College is a private not-for-profit school with a small student population.

 Women make up 64% of the mortuary science majors at the school.